How Does Base Lending Rate (BLR) Affect Your Home Loan?

 - Based on internal cost of funds (i.e. how much it costs to borrow the money to be lent out)

-- Changes to the rate is affected by changes in the OPR
+- Changes to the rate are affected by changes in the OPR

 The OPR is determined by BNM which decides whether to move this rate up or down depending on the current state of global economy and its objectives.
 Generally, it rises when the money market is on an uptrend and falls when the opposite happens.